Multivariate Fidelities: Proposed quantum generalizations

 \begin{remark}[Multivariate SDP fidelity for PSD operators] \cref{def:multivar-fid} extends to general positive semi-definite (PSD) operators, simply by replacing the tuple of states $(\rho_i)_{i=1}^r$ with the tuple of PSD operators $(A_i)_{i=1}^r$. \end{remark}

-In view of the other SDP formulations of the Uhlmann fidelity in Proposition~\ref{prop:bivariate_fidelity_formulas}, it is natural to ask if analogous formulations can be constructed for the multivariate SDP fidelity.
-It is indeed the case, as stated in \cref{prop:dual_SDP_multi} and \cref{prop:another_formulation_multi_SDP_fid}.
+In view of the other SDP formulations of the Uhlmann fidelity in Proposition~\ref{prop:bivariate_fidelity_formulas}, it is natural to ask if analogous dual formulations can be constructed for the multivariate SDP fidelity.
+This is indeed the case, as stated in \cref{prop:dual_SDP_multi} below.
+We also give an alternative dual formulation in \cref{prop:another_formulation_multi_SDP_fid}.

 \begin{proposition}[Dual of multivariate SDP fidelity] The multivariate SDP fidelity in \cref{def:multivar-fid} has the following dual formulation:

 \end{proposition} \begin{proof} See \Cref{Sec:Proof_dual_SDP}. \end{proof}